 MG356 Human Resource Management.
 3 hours.
 HRM concepts related to the selection of employees, employee training, leadership styles, job design, communication systems, and rewards and punishments.
 Prerequisite: Sophomore standing.
 Spring.

 MG370 Information Systems.
 3 hours.
 Survey of the systems development process and the role of information systems in business with emphasis on accounting information systems.
 Students will become familiar with the general role, structure, and control of the accounting information system.
 A specific application software package for a small business is introduced and used.
 Cross-listed with AC370.
-Prerequisite: Junior standing, BU225, or a course in programming.
+Prerequisite: Junior standing, BU225, AC201, AC202, or instructor's permission.
 Even-numbered Falls.